Load Cell Mounting and Installation Best Practices

 2) Align Loads in the Proper Direction

 Ideally, in a measuring system all of the load or force will be transmitted through the load cell.
 If the measured force is not fully applied through the load cell’s intended axial direction, the measurement system won’t capture the correct reading.
 This axis is often clearly marked on the device and is typically perpendicular to the loading surface.
+Also, the load’s geometric center must be over the load point, not just aligned in the proper direction.

 Misaligned loads can happen in two ways: (a) when the frame and mounts improperly guide the load; and (b) when any attached structures (such as supports, safety cables, pipes and hoses) create “force shunts.”
+This FAQ explains the effect of improperly guided loads on the load cell reading.

 (a) Correctly Distribute and Guide the Load